jake-dame/reductor/report/report.md

 ### Custom Data Structures

-The idea hierarchically is that you have the Piece, which (theoretically) contains:
+The idea, hierarchically, is that you have a `Piece`, which contains:
 + `Measure`s which contain
 + `Box`es which contain
 + `Column`s which contain
 + `Note`s

-This is shown below, and the coloring corresponds to left (blue), middle (yellow), and right (red) hand clusters:
+This is shown below for a single `Measure`; the coloring corresponds to left and right hands, and the middle region (blue, red, and yellow respectively):

 ![data structures](images/data_structures.png)

-Furthermore:

-An entire `Piece` can be split into just Columns, or just Boxes, or just Measures, or any combination thereof, but the important subdivisions of a `Piece`, in terms of analysis, are:
+The hierarchy is not split, and any structure can be partitioned using any "lesser" structure.
+So, an entire `Piece` can be split into just Columns, or just Boxes, or just Measures, or any combination thereof.

+But the important subdivision/flow, in terms of analysis, is:
 + `Box`:
-  + "Horizontal" analysis/manipulation of Notes in Columns - that is, left-to-right
+  + **Horizontal** analysis/manipulation of Notes in Columns - that is, left-to-right
-  + Texture- (and pitch-) wise analysis
+  + Texture- (and pitch-) based analysis
   + A `Measure` is just a "special case" of a `Box` (not really class-wise, but theoretically)
   + Can "plug-in" further algorithms for hand-splitting ("Is there lot of jumping around going on that would make certain Column-only hand-splitting decisions untenable?")
 + `Column`:
-  + "Vertical" analysis/manipulation of notes - that is, up-and-down
+  + **Vertical** analysis/manipulation of notes - that is, up-and-down
-  + Purely pitch-wise analysis
+  + Exclusively pitch-based analysis
-  + Triage first stop for hand-splitting and basic texture-thinning (remove doubled octaves, etc.)
+  + Triage first stop for hand-splitting and basic texture-thinning (removing doubled octaves, etc.)
-+ `Note` (leaf element)
++ `Note` (**leaf** element)

-Even if Measures were never constructed (or were an on-demand thing), specialized queries could label a Box as being:
-+ A full beat
-+ Some subdivision of a beat
-+ A strong beat, a weak beat, a pickup beat, etc.

-And then Columns could take that information into account, as well.A sort of "indexing" (that is to say, locating using a determined set of "coordinates") scheme now exists.
-The following example illustrates this, with just the "middle" hand area selected:
+Theoretically, without actually filling or constructing objects and using only ranges, one could say "Get me the left hand notes of beat 3 of Measure 16" and it would just be a matter of:
++ Getting the Measure range (subdividing the Piece)
++ Getting the Box range (subdividing the Measure)
++ Getting the Column range (subdividing the Box and then splitting to get just the left hand notes)

+So, a sort of "indexing" scheme now exists.
+(That is to say, everything has a determined location or set of "coordinates" within the entire composition represented by the original MIDI file).
+In the illustration below, just the middle region (not left or right hands) is shown in yellow:

 ![indices](images/indices.png)

-So, one could say:
-+ "Get me the (middle/LH/RH) notes of beat `b` of Measure `m`.

 As I write more actual reduction stuff, rhythmic/beat analysis is going to very important (knowing *where* in a measure a certain Column or Note occurs.)
++ Pickup beats will be the last full Column of a measure
++ Beat-hierarchy-based analysis (i.e. from strong to weak: 1,3,2,4, in 4/4)

 #### Column

-Of all the data structures, I will only go into depth on Columns, but even then, I will try to keep this brief.
+Of all the data structures, I will only go into depth on Columns, here.
+(It's the one I'm most proud of.)

-My `Column` class has the most documentation of any of my classes by far, and explains what "pure" and "semi-pure" Columns are, how it assigns "holdovers", splits hands, etc.
+The `Column` class has the most documentation of any of my classes by far, and explains what "pure" and "semi-pure" Columns are (how notes extend into and out of it); how it assigns "holdovers"; splits hands; etc.

-It makes use of a `Consumer<Column>` type that will (in the future, hopefully) allow Boxes or Measures or other actors to re-split hands based on wider contextual information.
+It makes use of a `Consumer<Column>` type that will (in the future, hopefully) allow Boxes, Measures, or other suitable actors to re-split hands or reduce things based on wider contextual information.

-A Column represents the **smallest unit of musical change, regardless of where it happens in the staff.**
+A Column represents the **smallest unit of musical change, regardless of where it happens in the staff,** always extending vertically up and down (thus `Column`).

 Basically:
 1. Each time a new note occurs, a new Column should be created
-2. The Column should know about notes that extend into it from previous Columns
+2. A Column should know about notes that extend into it from the previous Column(s)
-3. The Column should only ever manipulate notes that are native to it (i.e. not holdovers -- that's another Column's job/responsibility)
+3. However, a Column should only ever manipulate notes that are native to it (i.e. not holdovers -- that would be a previous Column's job/responsibility)
-4. A Column should contain all other notes "on" (i.e. a "vertical" segment, thus the name Column) during its `Range`, but its `Range` should never include notes with different start ticks.
+4. A Column should contain all other notes "on" (i.e. a "vertical" segment) occurring in its range, but its range should never include notes with different start ticks.
 Again, if a new start tick occurs, that signals new Column creation.

 The purpose of the Column is to compare, analyze, and manipulate notes by pitch.
-Everywhere else in the program, Notes are used in the "Range" sense of things, NOT by pitch.
+This is notable because everywhere else in the program, notes are compared by where they occur in time (horizontally), and not by pitch.

-But what I am most proud of is the `Column` construction process, so that's what I will highlight here.

 ##### Column Construction

-The algorithm to create Columns is something I am particularly proud of, although to somebody who knows math well, it's probably not that cool.
+The algorithm to create Columns is something I thought was pretty cool, although to somebody who knows math well, it's probably not that cool.
 But I thought it was.
-It was mostly cool to me because it came about after a super lengthy and round-about process, and, ultimately, was made possible by stuff my `Range` and `IntervalTree` stuff already paved the way for.
+It came about after a super lengthy and round-about process, and, ultimately, was made possible by stuff the `Range` and `IntervalTree` classes already sort of did.

 It is easier to think in terms of a number line here:
-1. (Optional) Construct a the Notes / Ranges.
-2. Sort all Notes by start tick, then end tick (i.e. Range's natural ordering)
-3. Put all the start ticks into a Set (just to remove duplicates - very important)
+1. Put all note start ticks into a Set
-4. Construct Ranges between all the start ticks, as well as a final "terminus" (e.g. last end tick of the last note, which is to be included)
+2. Construct Ranges between all the start ticks, as well as a final "terminus" (e.g. last end tick of the last note, which is to be included)
-5. Query the note tree with those Ranges and you have perfect Columns, even when syncopation is involved.
+3. Query the note tree with those Ranges and you have perfect Columns, even when syncopation is involved.

 For instance: